Table of Contents

-Prosper began in 2005 and was the first marketplace lender in the U.S. They’re dedicated to facilitating and servicing personal loans in a way that is beneficial to both borrowers and investors.
+Prosper began in 2005 and was the first marketplace lending platform in the U.S. They’re dedicated to facilitating and servicing personal loans in a way that is beneficial to both borrowers and investors.
 Currently, it’s a private company backed by large investors such as Sequoia Capital, Francisco Partners, Institutional Venture Partners, and the Credit Suisse NEXT Fund.

-Is a Prosper loan right for you?
+Is a loan through Prosper right for you?

 Any financing decision is an extremely personal one.
 Consider all your options concerning personal loans in general, then hone in on Prosper’s specific design to see if it’s a good fit for your needs.
 Here are a few factors to take into account before you make up your mind.

 Depending on your funding needs, a personal loan may or may not be the best choice for you.
 In most cases, they’re best for people who need a large chunk of money and want a few years to pay it off.
 For short-term financial needs, you may find more flexibility with a credit card.

 If you know you’ll be able to repay your debt in a short amount of time, look for a credit card with a low-interest introductory period.
 It may not be worth paying the personal loan origination fee, so do a side by side comparison of costs.